MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 - Analyze and triage change requests
 - Determine the scope impact on current and planned work
 - Assess the risks of accepting or rejecting the change
 - Eliminate as many approvals as possible
 - Have a light change control form as needed
 - Keep all stakeholders and teams involved.

 ### Questions to ask before accepting a change

 - Does it serve the sprint goal?
 - Is there a clear business value for the change?
-- Upon release, sill the customer use the result of the scope change?
+- Upon release, will the customer use the result of the scope change?
 - What is the urgency for the change request?
 - If new scope is added to the sprint backlog, is there something that can be removed?